 |❌ Slow to warm room temperature milk|

-The Tommee Tippee All-in-One Advanced Bottle and Pouch Warmer heats baby milk from refrigerated or from frozen, as well as from room temperature.
-You can heat it in a baby bottle, or in a baby food pouch or in a glass jar.
-It has an easy-lift cradle, which holds your food or milk.
-This makes it really easy to lift the bottle, pouch or jar in and out of the bottle warmer without dripping water everywhere.
+The Tommee Tippee All-in-One Advanced Bottle and Pouch Warmer warms baby milk from refrigerated or from frozen, as well as from room temperature.
+You can heat it in a baby bottle, or in a baby food pouch or jar.
+It has an easy-lift cradle, which holds the food or milk.
+This makes it really easy to lift the bottle, pouch, or jar in and out of the bottle warmer without dripping water everywhere.

-Lauren Godfrey, mum to Margot, 11 months, found this bottle warmer incredibly easy to use.
+Lauren Godfrey, mum to Margot, 11 months, found this incredibly easy to use.
 “I was particularly impressed by how quickly and easily this bottle warmer defrosted and warmed a pouch of breastmilk from frozen,” she says.
-“It’s so easy to use – you choose one of the three settings, then press ‘start’ and wait for the beep.
-The warmer is also a neat, slim-line design, so it doesn’t take up lots of space in the kitchen.”
+“It’s so easy to use – you choose one of the three settings, then press ‘start’ and wait for the beep.”
+The warmer is also a neat, slim-line design, so it doesn’t take up lots of space in the kitchen.

 3. Best budget bottle warmer: Nuby Electric Bottle & Food Warmer